 The system uses combinations of nonvisual inputs, such as vibration, speech and auditory information, that allow BVI users to feel and hear the visual content of graphics as they move their hand around the touchscreen of smartphones and tablets.
 With graphical educational materials at the core of all STEM disciplines, this information access is critical for improving BVI students' classroom outcomes.
+The project will conduct one of the largest experiments ever performed on graphical access with BVI participants, with results leading to the development of a robust and economically viable.

-The project will conduct one of the largest experiments ever performed on graphical access with BVI participants, with results leading to the development of a robust and economically viable solution for the BVI community.
+BVI participants, with results leading to the development of a robust and economically viable solution for the BVI community.